-Motion and Title: Staff recommends motion to approve on preliminary reading and advertise for public hearing on October 16, 2012, at 9:30 a.m.: an ordinance of the Board of County Commissioners of Palm Beach County, Florida, pertaining to the regulation of synthetic cannabinoid herbal incense and synthetic stimulant bath salts and related substances; providing for short title; providing for purpose and intent; providing for definitions; providing for prohibited conduct; providing for enforcement and penalties; providing for severability; providing for repeal of laws and conflict; providing for inclusion in the code of laws and ordinances; providing for captions, providing for scope of ordinance; and providing for an effective date.
+Motion and Title: Staff recommends motion to postpone and readvertise for public hearing on October 30, 2012, 10:30 a.m.: an ordinance of the Board of County Commissioners of Palm Beach County, Florida, pertaining to the regulation of synthetic cannabinoid herbal incense and synthetic stimulant bath salts and related substances; providing for short title; providing for purpose and intent; providing for definitions; providing for prohibited conduct; providing for enforcement and penalties; providing for severability; providing for repeal of laws and conflict; providing for inclusion in the code of laws and ordinances; providing for captions, providing for scope of ordinance; and providing for an effective date.

-Summary: On July 10, 2012, the BCC gave staff direction to draft an ordinance banning the sale and public display for sale of synthetic marijuana and bath salts, commonly sold in gas stations and convenience stores and marketed to minors and young adults.
+Summary: The proposed ordinance bans the sale and public display for sale of synthetic marijuana and bath salts, commonly sold in gas stations and convenience stores and marketed to minors and young adults.
 Countywide (PGE)

 Background and Justification: The chemically enhanced products referenced in this ordinance, which may be purchased legally in the absence of this ordinance, are being used as recreational drugs and marketed as legal and safer alternatives to illegal methods of "getting high," when in actuality, they contain substances that are often more potent and dangerous than the illegal drugs they are designed to mimic.
 Although there are state and federal laws that provide for criminal prosecution stemming from the possession and sale of many of these chemically engineered substances, rogue chemists are able to subtly reconfigure the particular synthetic compounds quicker than the legislature can act.
+The ordinance is written with the intent to close that loop hole, by banning not only the specifically identified scheduled drug compounds, but the "structurally similar" compounds working off a common chemical backbone.
+The proposed ordinance was presented to the League of Cities and its members unanimously voted that they had no opposition to the ordinance.
+The Board approved the ordinance on first reading on October 2, 2012.